 FILE-This undated file photo provided by Crawford County, Ohio, Sheriffs Office shows Donald Hoffman.
 Police records show one of four men found slain at their homes in a small Ohio city had sought help two days earlier for the man now charged in the killings.
 Billy Jack Chatman told Bucyrus police two days before he was found dead that he had called an ambulance for Donald Hoffman against Hoffmanâ€™s wishes after the man collapsed on his floor.
 The bodies of Chatman and another man were found Sept.
 1. Two other bodies were found the next day.
 Hoffman has been indicted on charges including aggravated murder and robbery.
 His arraignment is scheduled for Monday.
 (AP Photo/Crawford County Ohio Sheriff Office, File)

-In each slaying, a grand jury indicted Hoffman — known as "Big Don" — on two counts of aggravated murder and single counts of aggravated robbery, kidnapping and felonious assault.
-The 21 counts also included a single charge of abuse of a corpse.
-He is scheduled to be arraigned Monday.
+In each slaying, Hoffman is charged with two counts of aggravated murder and single counts of aggravated robbery, kidnapping and felonious assault.
+He also faces one count of abuse of a corpse.